iamdhil/aiven-docs/docs/products/clickhouse/howto/enable-tiered-storage.md

 ## Prerequisites

--   You have an Aiven organization, at least one project, and at least one Aiven for ClickHouse service.
+-   You have at least one Aiven for ClickHouse service.
 -   Depending on how to activate tiered storage, you need:
     - [Aiven Console](https://console.aiven.io) or
     - SQL and an SQL client (for example, the [ClickHouse client](/docs/products/clickhouse/howto/connect-with-clickhouse-cli)).